General Questions

 Where do I make my retreat?

 Retreats are not offered through the IMF.
 It is the responsibility of the student to make arrangements for their own retreat.
 There are many options for retreat centers and retreat directors.
-Some recommended options include St. Joseph Retreat Center in Milton, MA, Our Lady of Divine Providence Retreat center in Clearwater, FL, Broomtree Retreat and Conference Center in Broomtree, SD, The Joseph and Mary Retreat House in Mundelein, IL, and Mount Angel Abbey in Portland, OR.
+Some recommended options include St. Joseph Retreat Center in Milton, MA, Our Lady of Divine Providence Retreat center in Clearwater, FL, Broomtree Retreat and Conference Center in Broomtree, SD, The Joseph and Mary Retreat House in Mundelein, IL, Ignatius House Jesuit Retreat Center, Atlanta, GA, and Jesuit Retreat Center in Parma, OH.

 When do I make my retreat?